-sometimes you have to make your own maps/or change the route entirely as you go along/or even stop and ask for directions/and sometimes you have to write in a blog about it/and GPS be damned, it's still quite often a hell of a trip
+sometimes you have to make your own maps/or change the route entirely as you go along/or even stop and ask for directions/and sometimes you have to write a blog about it/and GPS be damned, it's still quite often a hell of a trip no matter what

 "I hear and I forget; I see and I remember; I write and I understand." - Chinese proverb